 Block Editor has forever changed the way we can use WordPress.
 The idea that we can create blocks of content and arrange them in a way similar to components allows great flexibility in the way we create content and provides an opportunity to develop new types of modular content.
-The concept is not new and exists on more complex and serious CMS systems like Drupal for years but it is certainly a welcome addition to WordPress that I will use often.
+The concept is not new and exists on more complex and serious CMS systems like Drupal for years but it is certainly a welcome addition to WordPress that is used often.

 Blocks allow for variations, they can be used multiple times and in different patterns giving us a great tool for designing layouts directly in the editor.